toberge/dotfiles/i3/README.md

 **i3wm**, the tiling window manager I happen to use.
 The config file is far less of a mess than it was, but it is still a Frankensteinian monstrosity consisting of various snippets and my own tweaks (more of the latter, mind you).

-This is also the home of my Compton config and .Xresources file.
+This is also the home of my ~~Compton~~ Picom config and .Xresources file.